Automate Podcast RSS Feed Creation with n8n

 5. Customizations ✏️

-• Change Podcast URL: Modify the URL in the first HTTP Request node to scrape another podcast from ARD Audiothek.
+• Change the initial HTTP Request URL to use another podcast on ARD Audiothek.

-• Change Feed Update Trigger: Replace the Manual Trigger with a Cron node to update automatically on schedule.
+• Replace the Manual Trigger with a Cron node to update RSS feed regularly.

 6. Troubleshooting 🔧